-Spacious enough for families, 6-person tents also offer a luxurious camping option for two people.
+Spacious enough for families, six person tents also offer a luxurious camping option for two people.

-If you want a tent that you can sleep in, store your kit in and hang out in during bad weather, this is the size you want to be looking at.
+If you want a tent that you can sleep in, store your camping gear and hang out during bad weather, a 6 person tent is the size you want to be looking at.

 Best 6 Person Tent Comparison